szygendaborys/Movies/docs/api/POST_COMMENT_VOTE.md

 | comment | Comment id             | ObjectId | Required.
 A MongoDB ObjectId reference to the specified comment '_id'. |
 | add     | Positive/Negative Vote | boolean  | Required.
 If true - upvote the comment.                  |

+Comment "_id" can be found by using GET on `/api/comments`.

 ## Request Formats
 `application/json, text/json`
 ##### Sample: